BlackWolfsDen/Eluna-Grumboz-Guild-Warz/README.md

 basic commands are:

-     type "/guild commands" for a complete list of commands available to you. the buy commands are accessible by guild members of a certain level chosen by the guild master the sell commands are accessible by guild members of a certain level chosen by the guild master the guild master can change what ranks can access buy/sell commands by using the set command.
+     type "/guild commands" for a complete list of commands available to you. the buy commands are accessible by guild members of a certain level chosen by the guild master. -Default GUildMaster only. the sell commands are accessible by guild members of a certain level chosen by the guild master. -Default GuildMaster only. the guild master can change what ranks can access buy/sell commands by using the set command.

+to buy an area not owned by another guild:

+     type "/guild buy area".
+A flag will appear at your location based on your team.

 to purchase a farm:

-     just type /guild buy farm
+     just type "/guild buy farm".
+A farm thingy will appear at your x,y,z.

+to purchas a barrack:

+     just type "/guild buy barrack".A barrack will appear at your x,y,z.

+to purchase a hall:

+     just type "/guild buy hall".
+And now you have a big 'o' hall buried in the mountain side lol.

+to sell a building:

+     just type "/guild sell hall". or farm or barrack. but you must get close to it to sell it. halls you have to be at the center bottom level.

+to sell an npc:

+     just select a pig and type "/guild sell pig". you can do this for all GGW npc's.

-to purchase a location not owned by another guild other than "SERVER" just type /guild buy area
+to purchase a location not owned by another guild other than "SERVER":

+     just type "/guild buy area"

 to adjust the buy/sell access level: